Godzilla vs. Biollante: Plot

 Bio-Major agents plant explosives around Mount Mihara and blackmail the National Diet, warning the explosives will be detonated and thus free Godzilla if the cells are not handed over.
 Kirishima and Gondo attempt to trade, but Saradian agent SSS9 thwarts the attempt and escapes with the cells.
 The explosives are detonated, and Godzilla is released.
 Godzilla attempts to reach the nearest power plant to replenish his supply of nuclear energy, but Biollante calls out to Godzilla.

 Godzilla arrives at the lake to engage Biollante in a vicious battle, and emerges as the victor.
 Godzilla then proceeds toward the power plant at Tsuruga, but psychic Miki Saegusa uses her powers to divert Godzilla toward Osaka instead.
 The city is quickly evacuated before Godzilla makes landfall.
-A team led by Gondo meet Godzilla at the central district and fire rockets infused with the ANEB into its body, but Gondo is killed in the process, leaving Godzilla unharmed.
+A team led by Gondo meet Godzilla at the central district and fire rockets infused with the ANEB into his body, but Gondo is killed in the process, leaving Godzilla unharmed.

 Kirishima recovers the cells and returns them to the JSDF.
-Shiragami theorizes that if Godzilla's body temperature is increased, the ANEB should work against it.
-The JSDF erects microwave-emitting plates during an artificial thunderstorm, hitting Godzilla with lightning and heating up its body temperature during a battle near the shores of Wakasa Bay.
+Shiragami theorizes that if Godzilla's body temperature is increased, the ANEB should work against him.
+The JSDF erects microwave-emitting plates during an artificial thunderstorm, hitting Godzilla with lightning and heating up his body temperature during a battle near the shores of Wakasa Bay.
 Godzilla is only moderately affected, but Biollante, having evolved into a more powerful form, arrives to engage Godzilla in battle once again.

 After a long battle, Godzilla fires an atomic breath inside Biollante's mouth, mortally wounding Biollante.
 Godzilla is exhausted by the effects of the ANEB and faints.
 Biollante escapes by splitting apart into glowing spores, rising into space.
 As the spores ascend, they form an image of Erika.
 As Shiragami watches the scene, he is shot by SSS9.
 Kirishima chases and briefly fights with SSS9, with the agent being killed when Sho Kuroki activates a microwave plate he was standing on.
 Afterwards, Godzilla reawakens and returns to the ocean to recover.